SteeltoeOSS/Documentation/api/v4/management/metrics.md

 * `AddWavefrontMetrics()` extension method from `ManagementWebHostBuilderExtensions`.
 * `AddWavefrontMetrics()` extension method from `ManagementWebApplicationBuilderExtensions`.

-In addition the following settings are available to be configured.
+In addition, the following settings are available to be configured.
+Each key must be prefixed with `Management:Metrics:Export:Wavefront`.
 Note that these settings are shared between tracing and metrics.

 | Key | Description | Default |
 | --- | --- | --- |